adityaadi03/SIH/README.md

 # SIH
-This is github repository is for our SIH project
+This github repository is for our SIH project